zeuner/signs-font-generate/README.md

 ## Basic usage

-sh create-signs-lib-overlay <signs_lib_directory> <language-code>
+sh create-signs-lib-overlay.sh <signs_lib_directory> <language-code>

 For example, this command will write textures for the non-ASCII characters of the French language to "/home/user/signs_lib":

-sh create-signs-lib-overlay /home/user/signs_lib fr
+sh create-signs-lib-overlay.sh /home/user/signs_lib fr

 Currently, there is support for German (de), French (fr) and Polish (pl) non-ASCII characters.